miszalinski/working-with-me/README.md

 ### Slack
 - I'm async-first but don't expect you to be
 - Tag me directly if you need input - I won’t see everything
-- “👀” means *I’ve seen it; I’ll reply later*
+- "👀" means *I’ve seen it; I’ll reply later*
-- **I sometimes work odd hours** - due to family commitments or time-sensitive business needs - but **late-night messages ≠ expectation to respond**.
-Please disconnect outside your hours unless it’s a production incident.
+- I sometimes send messages outside business hours (family schedule or urgent issues), but there's zero expectation to respond until your next working day—unless it's a production incident
-- I’ll share regular team updates with stakeholders - the more context you share, the fewer interruptions from me
+- I share regular updates with leadership and stakeholders - the more you keep me in the loop proactively, the less I need to chase you for context

 ### 1:1s
 - Weekly, 30–45 minutes (but if anything urgent please don't wait let's talk asap)
 - Your agenda > mine
 - We will have a shared document for notes and action items
-- Focused on: how you’re feeling, what you’re learning, what’s blocking you
+- **Focused on:** how you’re feeling, what you’re learning, what’s blocking you
-- Less on: status updates (I can read those)
+- **Less on:** status updates (I can read those)

 ### Meetings
 - If I call one - expect context and goals shared upfront
 - If I seem distracted, call it out - it usually means I'm context-switching too much and need to fix my calendar

 ### Feedback
-- I use [**SBIE**](https://engagedly.com/blog/importance-of-sbi-when-giving-feedback-in-workplace/) → Situation → Behavior → Impact → Expectation
+- I use [**SBIE**](https://engagedly.com/blog/importance-of-sbi-when-giving-feedback-in-workplace/) framework → Situation → Behavior → Impact → Expectation
 - Direct but kind, usually in 1:1s unless time-sensitive

-- **What I am working on:** I sometimes soften feedback too much - please ask me to be clearer if needed
+**What I am working on:** I sometimes soften feedback too much - please ask me to be clearer if needed

 ---